 There is also the nearby Corfe Castle.
 Which is a castle ruin that’s perched on the top of a hill, approximately 2 miles away from The Blue Pool.
 Unlike Glastonbury Tor which is free, you’ll need to purchase a ticket to go to Corfe Castle.

-Wareham is going to be your closest option for finding a hotel or airbnb, so here’s some nearby accommodation options.
+Wareham is going to be your closest option for finding a hotel or Airbnb, so here’s some nearby accommodation options.

-Watch our Blue Pool Video!
+Watch Our Blue Pool Video!

 The Furzebrook Estate has been open to the public for just shy of 100 years.
 With all the ongoing work and refurbishments, I think The Blue Pool will keep improving and expanding this attraction year on year.